Evading and crashing anti-malware solutions via data collection overloading during analysis serialization

 \subsection{Threat model and assumptions}

-In the following paragraphs, we detail our threat model and assumptions in order to frame our attack and its potential impact better.
-Thus, we list all the parameters that are relevant for our attack, what is controlled and by whom, but also what we expect to achieve. \begin{description} \item[Execution context.]
-We assume that an adversary can store an unprivileged user-mode binary on either (i) an endpoint that is instrumented by sandboxing or EDR/DFIR tooling, or (ii) at a cloud solution, by uploading the binary through common user interfaces.
+Our attacks require no elevated privileges, agent tampering, or vendor-specific vulnerabilities, and do not aim for persistence, exfiltration, privilege escalation, or cryptographic bypasses.
+We detail our threat model and assumptions below.
+Thus, we list all the parameters that are relevant for our attack, what is controlled and by whom, but also what we expect to achieve. \textbf{Execution context.} We assume that an adversary can store an unprivileged user-mode binary on either (i) an endpoint that is instrumented by sandboxing or EDR/DFIR tooling, or (ii) at a cloud solution, by uploading the binary through common user interfaces.
 The binary recursively spawns child processes up to a chosen depth and rate.
-Execution occurs under typical analysis conditions (e.g., detonation VMs, lab hosts, or enterprise-managed endpoints), where process creation is permitted and environment variables are propagated to child processes.
+Execution occurs under typical analysis conditions (e.g., detonation VMs, lab hosts, or enterprise-managed endpoints) where process creation is permitted, and environment variables propagate to child processes.

-\item[Telemetry.]
-We assume that monitoring stacks capture process execution (e.g., via user-mode hooking and/or kernel/event providers), serialize these events into structured records (e.g., JSON/BSON or comparable encodings), and store them to a database-backed backend that exposes dashboards or APIs to analysts.
+\textbf{Telemetry.} We assume that monitoring stacks capture process execution (e.g., via user-mode hooking and/or kernel/event providers), serialize these events into structured records (e.g., JSON/BSON or comparable encodings), and store them to a database-backed backend that exposes dashboards or APIs to analysts.
 Default configurations of such tools (e.g., document size caps, recursion/nesting limits, per-index write limits, dashboard rate caps, and analysis timeouts) are used as-is and not tuned to any specific workload.
 Also, the adversary cannot modify or disable sensors, hooks, or ETW/Sysmon providers; load kernel drivers; or gain elevated privileges, directly access or reconfigure serialization libraries, databases, or dashboards.

-We assume the telemetry pipeline ingests data derived from untrusted program behavior (e.g., deep process trees, long command-line arguments, large argument arrays, and nested object graphs), and that serialization and storage components treat these data as valid inputs rather than as isolation boundaries.
+Moreover, we assume the telemetry pipeline ingests data derived from untrusted program behavior (e.g., deep process trees, long command-line arguments, large argument arrays, and nested object graphs), and that serialization and storage components treat these data as valid inputs rather than as isolation boundaries.

-\item[Resource bounds.]
-We assume that recursive spawners use a maximum depth chosen to avoid gross host-level denial of service (e.g., kernel scheduler collapse).
+\textbf{Resource bounds.} We assume that recursive spawners use a maximum depth chosen to avoid gross host-level denial of service (e.g., kernel scheduler collapse).
 We do not rely on exhausting OS resources (e.g., CPU, RAM, PIDs) as the primary failure mechanism.
-This was proven to be true on all tested occasions.
+We confirmed this across all tested cases.